 In Glens Falls City Schools, we value the health, safety, and well-being of every student and staff member.

-- At all schools, red lights were installed at each front entrance.
+- At all schools, red lights are installed at each front entrance.
 The lights will flash when a school goes into a lockdown or lockout situation, alerting people outside the building that they should not try to enter.

 Our efforts persist as we work together to provide a safe, positive and stimulating environment for our students, through the use of emergency drills, staff trainings, and continued review of protocols for building security.